Best CRM for Customer Service: 15 Tools Compared (2026)

 2. Salesforce Service Cloud

 Salesforce Service Cloud is the service-focused product within the Salesforce ecosystem.
-It provides case management, omnichannel routing, and AI-powered recommendations through Einstein.
+It handles case management, omnichannel routing, and AI-powered recommendations through Einstein.
 For teams already using Salesforce for sales, Service Cloud gives agents access to the full customer record without switching platforms.
-The AppExchange marketplace adds thousands of integrations for extending functionality.
+The AppExchange marketplace adds thousands of integrations for everything else.

 Key Features: